Docs Menu

 Atlas Search supports eventual consistency and does not provide any stronger consistency guarantees.
 This means that data inserted into a MongoDB collection and indexed by Atlas Search will not be available immediately for $search queries.

 Atlas Search reads data from MongoDB change streams and indexes that data in an asynchronous process.
-This process is typically very fast, but may sometimes be impacted by replication latency, system resource availability, and index definition complexity.
+This process is typically very fast, but might sometimes be impacted by replication latency, system resource availability, and index definition complexity.
+A large number of Atlas Search indexes might also contribute to replication lag and latency for Atlas Search indexes.

 Mapping explosions occur when Atlas Search indexes a document with arbitrary keys and you have a dynamic mapping.
 The mongot process might consume increasing amounts of memory and could crash.
 If you add too many fields to an index, mapping explosions can occur.
 To address this issue, you can upgrade your cluster or use a static mapping that does not index all fields in your data.